-To help us better understand the needs of students and their families, the Peel District School Board launched its first Student Census in November 2018.
+To help better understand the needs of students and their families, the Peel District School Board launched its first Student Census in November 2018.
 Students in grades 4 to 12 were invited to fill out a questionnaire that asked them questions about themselves and their experiences inside and outside of school.
 Parents/guardians of students in kindergarten to grade 3 received a questionnaire to fill out on behalf of their child(ren).

-Findings in this report, and future Student Census reports, will assist the board and our schools to:
+After thorough analysis, the Peel board's Research and Accountability department has developed a series of reports to help inform board and school decision-making.
+Findings in these reports, and future Student Census reports, will assist the board and our schools to:

 - better understand student populations and school communities

 - identify and eliminate barriers to student success, inclusion and well-being